txemagon/maintenance/README.md

 ## Customization

-Install whatever you cant in one computer and copy the commands in a maneuver file.
+Install whatever you want in one computer and copy the commands in a maneuver file.

 ## Usage